wshekrota/egopipe/README.md

 intuitive.
 The only thing you change is a small json config file and add a cert to the directory if running securely.

+Also as a feature I read data with or without EOF changing the behavior of the pipe to shutdown when done.
+This is achieved using a goroutine to read each doc.
+A select then either claims more data to process or alternatively times out so exit can happen.
+The behavior of filebeat was to leave the pipe open which I dis- agree with.

 ## config file management